thunlp/MultiRD/README.md

 # MultiRD
 Code and data of the AAAI-20 paper "Multi-channel Reverse Dictionary Model"

 A reverse dictionary takes the description of a target word as input and outputs the target word together with other words that match the description.
+In this paper, we propose a multi-channel reverse dictionary model, which incorporates multiple predictors to predict characteristics of target words from given input queries.
+Experimental results and analyses show that our model achieves the state-of-the-art performance and also possesses outstanding robustness.

 ## Requirements
 * Python 3.x